-If you own your home, this step may not be as important, unless you are a part of an HOA (home owner's association).
+If you own your home, this step may not be as important unless you are a part of an HOA (home owner's association).
 If you are a part of an HOA, you may want to check and see if they have any rules about the type of dogs you are allowed to have.
 If you live in an apartment, this step is ESSENTIAL before you start looking for a puppy.
 This was something that I learned the hard way.

 Some places restrict the size of dogs that you are allowed to have.
 You must research different breeds to find out how big a puppy will become as an adult.
-With mixed breeds, it can be a toss up sometimes, unless the puppy is mixed with two large dogs or two small dogs, so make sure you ask questions about how big a puppy will grow before you adopt him.
+With mixed breeds, it can be a toss-up sometimes, unless the puppy is mixed with two large dogs or two small dogs, so make sure you ask questions about how big a puppy will grow before you adopt him.

 Other concerns that you need to be aware of are breed bans from your municipality and insurance company.
 There are also noise ordinances in some places, which is especially important if you plan to keep your puppy outside when he grows up.

 First, determine if you are financially ready for a dog.
-You must be prepared for regular veterinarian care, costs of dog food, supplies and toys, and determining if all the members of your family are willing to share the responsibility of having a pet.
+You must be prepared for regular veterinarian care, costs of dog food, supplies, and toys, and determining if all the members of your family are willing to share the responsibility of having a pet.
 Once you have a green light for these things, then you can begin to determine which breed is right for you.

-Next, research different characteristics of dogs.
-Different breeds of dog have different characteristics that may or may not suit your lifestyle.
-For example, one of the most important characteristics to pay attention to would be the breed's need for attention.
+Next, research the different characteristics of dogs.
+Different breeds of dogs have different characteristics that may or may not suit your lifestyle.
+For example, one of the most important characteristics to pay attention to is the breed's need for attention.
 If you have a very busy lifestyle, you will want a dog that is independent and doesn't need a lot of attention.

 Many animal shelters have beautiful puppies and dogs for adoption who need good homes.
 A lot of them will already have given the puppies vaccinations, worm treatments, spay/neutering services, and may possibly even give you supplies.
-They will charge an adoption fee which could be up to a few hundred dollars, depending on the shelter and the services they provide.
+They will charge an adoption fee, which could be up to a few hundred dollars, depending on the shelter and the services they provide.
 Most shelters are reputable, but it is still important to do some research on them.
 Checking news articles and reviews can be helpful.

 If you decide to get a puppy from a person, a breeder, or a pet shop, it is very important to do research on them.
 Make sure that your puppy did not come from a puppy mill because dogs that come from these mills are not properly socialized and could have behavioral problems down the road.
 If you are getting a puppy from a person or a breeder, make sure that you are able to see the mom that the puppy comes from.
 If the mom is scared, shy, or aggressive, don't get that puppy.